Original Issuance Date: July 1, 1991

 - The Chancellor (or designee) shall determine which student employment jobs will be compensated on a non-hourly pay basis (salaried).

 - The Chancellor (or designee), with advice of the appointed Committee, shall establish a rate structure that is consistent with the compensation policies in this policy, and that will:

 - Allow for an adjustment to the hourly and non-hourly rates if there is a change in the assigned work responsibilities or the student achieves relevant work experience.

 - Establish a maximum rate which cannot be exceeded without approval of the university official designated by the Chancellor to monitor the student employment program.

 - The Chancellor shall establish guidelines relating to the maximum amount of time which can be worked by student employees.
 Student employment should be part time or temporary, except during breaks between academic terms and during the summer.
-See Section 6G: Constraints for additional provisions that apply to student hourly employees which references UPS Operational Policy Gen 20, Student Employment to maintain compliance with the Affordable Care Act.
+See Section 6G: Constraints for additional provisions that apply to student hourly employees which references SYS 1237, Student Employment, to maintain compliance with the Affordable Care Act.